agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

 ### Adding more domain logic with gems

-With Ruby namespaces alone you have some modularity but you can’t enforce a dependency structure and in complex domains your classes will end up creating a tangle of dependencies hard to follow.
-In this example I add a `components` directory in the repository root and add the local gem to `Gemfile`:
+With Ruby namespaces alone you have some modularity but you can't enforce a dependency structure and in complex domains your classes will end up creating a tangle of dependencies hard to follow.
+You can use ruby gems to handle your dependency structure.

+In this example I assume my application domain has significant logic related to calculating cargo allowances and shipping routes so inside a `components` directory in the repository root I create two gems: `freight_calculator`, `route_finder`.
+The first depends on the latter and it will resolve that dependency internally without concerning the rest of the application.
+I only need to add the local gem `freight_calculator` to the Lotus application `Gemfile`:

 {% highlight ruby %}
 path 'components' do